 I am not a native English speaker; this article was translated by AI.

-This guide records the migration process and optimization details from an old DigitalOcean host (Ubuntu 20.04) to a new host (Debian 13 + XanMod).
+This is a plain migration note: moving from an old DigitalOcean host (Ubuntu 20.04) to a new one (Debian 13 + XanMod).

 - Source Host: DigitalOcean Ubuntu 20.04 (IP hidden)